masa-finance/docs/docs/analytics/js-script-installation.md

 ### Step 4: Tracking `elementClick` Event

-To track all clicks on your website, you can add the following script to your <header></header>.
+To track all clicks on your website, you can add the following script to your header.
 Note, if you want to use this in conjunction with any other events, you will need to write an extra line of code in those functions.

 ```html
 <script>